-- Due to its efficient design, the boiler produces condensate (water) as a normal by-product.
+- 1. Due to its efficient design, the boiler produces condensate (water) as a normal by-product.
 This condensate is acidic, with a pH level between 2 and 4.5.
 This condensate must be drained away from the boiler and disposed in accordance with all local regulations. - 2.
-Condensate line must be pitched at least 1/4" per foot to properly drain.
-If this cannot be done, or a very long length of condensate hose is used, increase the condensate line to a minimum of 1" ID and place a tee in the line after the condensate neutralizer to properly reduce vacuum lock in the drain line. - 3.
+Condensate line must be pitched at least 1⁄4" per foot to properly drain.
+If this cannot be done, or a very long length of condensate hose is used, increase the condensate line to a minimum of 1"ID and place a tee in the line after the condensate neutralizer to properly reduce vacuum lock in the drain line. - 3.
 Use corrosion-resistant materials to drain condensate.
-Use the included flflexible plastic hose and flflexible tube, PVC, or CPVC pipe.
-PVC or CPVC pipe must comply with ASTM D1785, F441, or D2665.
+Use the included flexible plastic hose or 1⁄2" PVC and CPVC drain pipe complying with ASTM D1785, F441, or D2665 may be used.
 Cement must comply with ASTM D2564 for PVC pipe or F493 for CPVC pipe.
-For Canadian applications, use CSA or ULC certifified flflexible tube, PVC or CPVC pipe, flfittings, and cement. - 4.
-If using fiflexible tube, place an overfiflow tee in the tube line to prevent condensate backing up into the boiler if the tube should kink.
-Ensure the overfiflow tee is positioned near a drain or in a location that will not damage the surrounding area. - 5.
-Do not reduce the size of the condensate line.
-The line must at minimum equal the diameter of the line included with the appliance. - 6.
+For Canadian applications, use CSA or ULC certified PVC or CPVC pipe, fittings, and cement. - 4.
 A frozen condensate line could result in a blocked vent condition.
 It is very important to protect the condensate line from freezing temperatures or any type of blockage.
 In installations that may encounter sustained freezing conditions, the use of heat tape is recommended to avoid freezing of the condensate line.
 It is also recommended to bush up the condensate line size to 1" and terminate condensate discharge as close to the unit as possible.
 Longer condensate runs are more prone to freezing.
-Damages due to frozen or blocked condensate lines ARE NOT covered by warranty. - 7.
-Support of the condensate line may be necessary to avoid blockage of the condensate flow. - 8.
+Damages due to frozen or blocked condensate lines ARE NOT covered by warranty. - 5.
+Support of the condensate line may be necessary to avoid blockage of the condensate flow. - 6.
 Local building codes may require an in-line neutralizer to be installed (not included) to treat the condensate.
-See Figure 58.
-If required by local authorities, a condensate filter of lime crystals, marble, or phosphate chips will neutralize slightly acidic condensate.
-Follow all the installation instructions included with the neutralizer.
+See Figure 54.
+If required by local authorities, a condensate filter of lime crystals, marble, or phosphate chips will neutralize slightly acidic condensate. - Follow all the installation instructions included with the neutralizer.
 If a neutralizer is installed, periodic replacement of the limestone (or neutralizing agent) will be required.
 The rate of depletion of the limestone varies with usage of the boiler.
 During the first year of boiler operation, check the neutralizer every few months for depletion. - Route the drain line to a nearby floor drain, laundry tub, or condensate pump.
 If the boiler condensate outlet is lower than the drain, you must use a condensate removal pump (kit p/n 554200 available from NTI).